The Internet is Serious Business!

 Home > Television > Nickelodeon > iCarly > Watching the Premiere of iCarly

 I will admit that when I first started seeing the promos that Nickelodeon aired back in 2007 for a new show called iCarly, I wasn't very thrilled.
 By August/September 2007, I had been watching Drake & Josh regularly for probably a few months at the very least, and I had pretty quickly grown to like it, so when I heard that Miranda Cosgrove was going to star in her own show, even back then—with my extremely limited knowledge of the television industry—I was still able to conclude that Drake & Josh was ending because of iCarly.
-(Of course, now that I have followed the show throughout its entire 5+ year run, my attitude towards it has changed completely: it's one of my favorite shows from Nickelodeon, and I miss it dearly and am glad that TeenNick still airs reruns of it regularly, even as of February 2019.)
+(Of course, now that I have followed the series throughout its entire five-year run, my attitude towards it has changed completely: it's one of my favorite shows from Nickelodeon, and I miss it dearly and am glad that TeenNick still airs reruns of it regularly, even as of March 2021.)

 Our house got Internet access for the first time around November 2003, and I quickly became the fellow who my friends always thought spent too much time on the computer surfing the Web; it stayed that way for a few years, but I can remember noticing that, by 2007, the whole Internet thing had really gone mainstream with my peer group (i.e. kids and teenagers), so when an Internet-themed children's sitcom like iCarly appeared, it didn't really surprise me.